Towards Better Use of Credit Reporting in Europe

-CEPS/ECRI proposes to set up a Task Force to discuss the opportunities that the credit reporting in Europe should grab to respond to the challenges that more data is creating and at the same time provide ground for more efficient responsible lending.
-The Task Force will also aim to assess how the policy framework should evolve to support this development.
-For this purpose, we are proposing to produce a Task Force report that finds its basis in four meetings of a group comprised of the most important stakeholders in the field of credit reporting, providing recommendations for market participants and policy making.
+CEPS/ECRI proposed to set up a Task Force to discuss the opportunities that the credit reporting in Europe should grab to respond to the challenges that more data is creating and at the same time provide ground for more efficient responsible lending.
+The Task Force aimed to assess how the policy framework should evolve to support this development.
+For this purpose, a Task Force report was produced that finds its basis in four meetings of a group comprised of the most important stakeholders in the field of credit reporting, providing recommendations for market participants and policy makers.

-CEPS and ECRI wish to engage both users and subjects of credit data, service providers, policy makers, international experts and academics to contribute to this work towards more efficient and secure EU credit reporting.
+CEPS and ECRI engaged both users and subjects of credit data, service providers, policy makers, international experts and academics to contribute to this work towards more efficient and secure EU credit reporting.

 Chair: Professor Dr. Dieter Steinbauer, former Executive Board Member of SCHUFA, an expert in the field of credit reporting systems.